generomuga/port2viz/README.md

 ## How to Run

-- source env/bin/activate - to activate virtualenv
+- Activate virtual env
+`source env/bin/activate`
-- python controller.py - to run the scraper
+- Run the main scraper
+`python controller.py`

 ## About the Developer